-Villa Verdi is the most intimate and most realistic Giuseppe's dimension, because he didn't only live the house, but also he sketched and adapted the house to his sensibility, as he did with one of his most famous work.
+Villa Verdi is the Maestro's most intimate and therefore truest dimension, because Verdi not only lived in his house, but designed it and adapted it to his sensibilities just as he would have done with one of his famous operas.